psu-psychology/psy-511-scan-fdns-2020/lectures/511-fear-stress-reward.md

 <p class="caption">[[@Watabe-Uchida2017-gi]](https://doi.org/10.1146/annurev-neuro-072116-031109)</p>
 </div>

+>*Figure 1.
+Firing patterns of identified dopamine and GABA neurons in VTA. (a) VTA neurons were recorded while mice performed an odor-outcome association task in which different odors predicted different outcomes (see legend on right).
+Odors were presented for 1 s (gray shading), and outcomes were presented after a 1-s delay.
+Neuron types were identified based on their optogenetic responses.
+Dopamine neurons (left) showed phasic excitations to reward-predictive cues and reward.
+GABA neurons (right) showed sustained activation during the delay.
+Data from Cohen et al. (2012). (b) Reward expectation modulates dopamine neuron firing.
+The plot on the left shows when outcome was presented, and the right-hand plot shows when outcome was omitted.
+Different odors predicted reward with different probabilities.
+Higher reward probability increased cue responses but suppressed reward responses.
+Data from Tian & Uchida (2015).
+Also see Fiorillo et al. (2003) and Matsumoto & Hikosaka (2009a,b). (c) Reward context-dependent modulation of dopamine responses to air puff–predictive cues and air puff.
+The task conditions during recording differed only in the probability of reward.
+Dopamine neurons showed both excitation and inhibition in high-reward contexts (left) but only inhibition in low-reward contexts (right).
+The response in reward trials is not shown.
+Data from Matsumoto et al. (2016).
+Abbreviations: CS, conditioned stimulus; VTA, ventral tegmental area.*

 Expectation modulates DA signaling

 <div class="figure" style="text-align: center">
 <img src="http://www.annualreviews.org/na101/home/literatum/publisher/ar/journals/content/neuro/2017/neuro.2017.40.issue-1/annurev-neuro-072116-031109/20170719/images/large/ne400373.f2.jpeg" alt="[[@Watabe-Uchida2017-gi]](https://doi.org/10.1146/annurev-neuro-072116-031109)" width="700px" />
 <p class="caption">[[@Watabe-Uchida2017-gi]](https://doi.org/10.1146/annurev-neuro-072116-031109)</p>
 </div>

+>*Figure 2.
+Subtractive computation in dopamine neurons. (a) In one task condition (no odor, black), different amounts of reward were presented without any predictive cue.
+In another condition (odor A, orange), the timing of reward was predicted by an odor. (b) Prediction.
+Division should change the slope of the curve, whereas subtraction should cause a downward shift. (c) Average response of 40 optogenetically identified dopamine neurons.
+Prediction caused a subtractive shift.
+Data from Eshel et al. (2015). (d) Three example neurons.
+Although individual neurons exhibited diversity with respect to response magnitudes, their response functions were scaled versions of one another.
+Data from Eshel et al. (2016).*

 DA network